haoshao-nku/medical_seg/README.md

 # <p align=center>`Medical Image Segmentation`</p>

-:fire::fire: This is a official repository of our work on medical image segmentation:fire::fire:
+:fire::fire: This is an official repository of our work on medical image segmentation.:fire::fire:

 > If you have any questions about our work, feel free to contact me via e-mail (shaoh@mail.nankai.edu.cn).